 - Crush berries (1 cup at a time-it's easier that way-I use a potato masher).
 If you are going to use a food processor, do not puree. just lightly pulse ... you want little pieces of fruit!

 - Measure the EXACT amount of crushed blueberries into a LARGE saucepan (6-8 quarts).
 Add the lemon juice and water, and stir well to combine.

 - In a separate large bowl, measure out the EXACT amount of granulated sugar; set aside.
 (You want this pre-measured so you don't have to mess with it when you need to add the sugar at just the right moment).

-- Stir a box of pectin into the blueberry mixture in the saucepan.
+Stir a 1.75 ounce box of pectin into the blueberry mixture in the saucepan.
 Add 1/2 teaspoon butter (this will help cut down on the foaming).

 - Bring blueberry mixture to a FULL, ROLLING BOIL on high heat.
 (A full rolling boil is when the boiling doesn't stop, even when it is being stirred).
 Stir the blueberry mixture constantly.

 - Once blueberries reach a full, rolling boil, add the granulated sugar ALL AT ONCE.
 Stir well to combine; bring the mixture to a FULL ROLLING BOIL once again, and boil for EXACTLY 4 MINUTES, stirring constantly.
 Remove pan from heat.
 If any foam formed, just skim it off the top with a spoon and discard.